The Round Church Cambridge Begins Here Guided Walks Explore Cambridge Visitor Centre Discover Cambridge

 Round Church Cambridge

 Welcome to the historic Round Church!
 Built in c.1130, modelled on the Church of the Holy Sepulchre in Jerusalem, the church has been a treasured landmark in Cambridge for centuries, and for good reason.
-Its innovative and beautiful architecture is a shining testimony to Cambridge’s rich history.
+Its quirky shape and beautiful architecture is a shining testimony to Cambridge’s rich history.

-Our detailed exhibition and short film give a helpful introduction to the history of Cambridge and its university, ideal for viewing before exploring the city.
-Standing in the city centre, the church is a peaceful escape from the busyness of Cambridge’s streets, where you can sit back and discover the social, religious and intellectual influences that have shaped the university city you see today.
-Guided walking tours of Cambridge also depart from here.
+The detailed exhibition and short film on display in the church offer a helpful introduction to the history of Cambridge and its world-famous university, ideal for viewing before exploring the city.
+Visit us in Cambridge’s city centre to explore this iconic piece of the city’s heritage, and to discover the key people and ideas that have shaped the university city you see today.
+To explore Cambridge and its history with a local guide, join us on one of our 2-hour guided walking tours.

 ROUND CHURCH VISITOR CENTRE